 The Federal Work-Study (FWS) program is a federally subsidized student employment program offered to needy students to assist in meeting the cost of education.
 Students earn money while attending school thus reducing reliance on student loans.

 Students employed under the FWS program can work on-campus in a wide variety of jobs.
 Examples of on-campus employment opportunities include working in the Library or university offices such as Admissions, Registrar or Student Services.
+Please read the FAQ below for additional information.

 Students employed in regular work-study jobs on campus are paid according to the approved payment chart.